Merging of neural networks: Experimental results

-We have created an artificial dataset - 5 sine waves with noise.
+First, we want to confirm the idea that a network trained from random initialization might end in suboptimal local optima and our merging procedure finds higher quality local optima.
+To verify, we have created a synthetic dataset - five sine waves with noise.
 The input is scalar $x$ and the target is $y = sin(10\pi x)+z$ where $z \sim \mathcal{N}(0,\,0.2)$, see Fig. \ref{fig:sine}.

-Our architecture is composed of two linear layers (i. e. one hidden layer) with 100 hidden neurons, see Fig. \ref{fig:sine}.
-In this experiment, we want to confirm the idea, that network trained from random initialization might end in suboptimal local optima and our merging procedure finds higher quality local optima.
+Our architecture is composed of two linear layers (i. e. one hidden layer) with 100 hidden neurons (Fig. \ref{fig:sine}).

-For placement of gates in the big student, see Fig. \ref{fig:network_with_gates}.
 In every strategy, we have used 900 epochs and SGD with starting learning rate 0.01 and momentum 0.9.
 Then we have decreased the learning rate to 0.001 after the 100th epoch for student fine-tuning, the 250th epoch for teachers and bo3 models, and the 800th epoch for a model in \textit{one model}.

-We have trained 50 models with every strategy.
-Our strategy has significantly smaller error than other strategies.
-For a more comprehensive comparison see Fig.~\ref{fig:statistics_of_all_experiments}, for a visualization of test losses see Fig.~\ref{fig:sine_box_plot}.
-We also visualize learned functions of all models in Fig.~\ref{fig:learned_curve}.
-It shows, that our merged model avoids local collapses and always fits all of the sine peaks.
-Models trained by other strategies miss some sine peaks.
+We repeat all experiments 50 times.